Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/Suspension Bridge.md

 **A suspension bridge made from rope and wood that children can walk across.** - Walk across our bridge, then find out what makes it stay up.

-Last initially checked on 2024-12-21 by Anna Ritschl Ebell (ar2182@cam.ac.uk) and double-checked on 2025-01-11 by Jessica Trevelyan (jet81@cam.ac.uk).
+Last initially checked on 2025-11-25 by Evelyn Bassett (ejb228@cam.ac.uk) and double-checked on 2025-01-11 by Jessica Trevelyan (jet81@cam.ac.uk).

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->